Chances are you’re an inquisitive traveler.

 On the other hand, some local chefs serve chapulines on their menus as a way to preserve and educate their guests about Mesoamerican culinary culture.

 A tamal (or the plural, tamale) is made from nixtamalized corn masa or dough that is stuffed with pork to chicken, seafood to veggies.
 The word tamal comes from the Nahuatl words “tamalli,” or steamed cornmeal, and dates back to Aztec times.
 But some experts believe tamales may have existed even before then—as far back as 8000 BC.

 One thing we know for sure is that we have ancient Mesoamerican civilizations to thank for this steamed foodstuff.
 Unless you’re in Yucatan for example, where tamales are baked instead of steamed and wrapped in banana leaf vs. corn husk.
 Overall there are regional versions of tamales but what’s true for all tamales is they’re time-intensive to make but so worth it.

-Mexico eats tamales year-round but especially in December and January during religious holidays.
+Mexico eats tamales year-round but especially during Day Of The Dead and in December and January during religious holidays.
 Making tamales is a family tradition in Mexico, the U.S., including Puerto Rico, Central, and South America.